caro-li-ne/PDE_pricing_cpp/README.md

 matrix::computeDeterminantGaussian()
 ```

-*Theoretical call option pricing*: uses **Black-Scholes** formula with dividends and repo to compute the price of a vanilla call option.
+*Theoretical call option pricing*: uses **Black-Scholes** formula to compute the price of a vanilla call option.
 Used to study the convergence of a price obtained through finite difference.

 ```cpp
 blackScholesCall()